assertthat/assertthat-bdd-robot-demo/README.md

 ```
 # language: en
-Feature: Feature Login
+Feature: Login

+    A test suite with a single Gherkin style test.

     @AUTOMATED
     Scenario: Valid Login
             Given browser is opened to login page
             When user "demo" logs in with password "mode"
             Then welcome page should be open
 ```